PEER-REVIEWED WRITING

 WR 120, Boston University

-Our class explores the burgeoning of the essay in the last 50 years.
-We read its usage in magazines, blogs, zines, podcasts, and social media and engage with its appearance in memoirs, journalism, and criticism.
+Our class explores the burgeoning of the essay in the last 50 years, particularly in African American Studies.
+We read its usage in magazines, blogs, and social media and engage with its appearance in memoirs, journalism, and criticism.
 We ask questions such as: How has the essay been used to express ourselves, change minds, and promote justice or inequality?
 We organize our class around a sample of many different essays and encourage students to write creative responses to them.
-As part of the course, we use generative AI to experiment with how a computer and aggregated data complicate the form.
+As part of the course, we will curate and write an essay on the exhibition on the writer and poet Nikki Giovanni, scheduled for the Fall of 2026.